 MultiSportCoaching.co.zaAll plans by this Coach

-This training plan is aimed at a Novice Road Cyclist who wants to complete a 100km road race in under 4 hours.
+This training plan is aimed at an Intermediate Road Cyclist who wants to complete a 100km road race in under 3 hours and 30 minutes.

 The plan is based on %FTP (Functional Threshold Power) so you will require a POWER meter.